sujimatts/jenkins/1_dynamic_build_parameters.md

 Now we will add an Active Choices Reactive Parameter which will update the values based on the selection in the states parameter.
 We will render the cities for the states we rendered.

-    - Click on the configure and scroll down to the states parameter we have added.
+    *Click on the configure and scroll down to the states parameter we have added.
-    - Click again on the add parameter dropdown and select the Active Choices Reactive Parameter.
+    *Click again on the add parameter dropdown and select the Active Choices Reactive Parameter.

   ![Alt Text](https://d33wubrfki0l68.cloudfront.net/a8f119589746b624772fa597aaea76e92f7efe1f/0ff3f/assets/img/blog/render-jenkins-build-parameters-dynamically/pipeline-active-choices-reactive-parameter.gif)

-    -Fill in the following code in the Groovy script box.
+Fill in the following code in the Groovy script box.

 ```
     if ( states == "Gujarat") {